GheodeAI/metaheuristic-designer/README.md

     Eiben, Agoston E., and James E. Smith.
 Introduction to evolutionary computing.
 Springer-Verlag Berlin Heidelberg, 2015.

 ## Project structure
-This project uses "poetry" as a package manager and nox for unit testing.
+This project uses poetry as a package manager and nox for unit testing.

 ## Examples